chrisnatali/dotfiles/README.md

     cd dotfiles
     ```

 7. Run `./setup_dotfiles.sh` and maintain as needed

-8. Map the appropriate `.config` directories via `ln -sb ~/src/dotfiles/.config/<config_dir>`

-Migrating to a top-level `.config` folder for all configuration is a WIP, so only some configurations have been moved there.
+8. Setup/link the stow packages specified in the [Stow Packages](#stow-packages) section.

 9. Map the Caps Lock key to the Windows/Command key